All About REACH

 REACH is a cooperative educational ministry of families in Central WI.

 Why: As Christian home-educators, we are dedicated to the support and development of homeschooling families.
 Our goal is to provide educational opportunities for our children from a Biblical worldview in a safe and respectful environment.
-It is also important for parents to have opportunities to connect and encourage one another on their homeschool journey.

 Where: REACH meets at Woodlands Church (190 Hoover Avenue, Plover).